 - Persistent problems at work, home, and within personal relationships

-- Mental health struggles with anxiety, depression, and mood
+- Mental health disorders with anxiety, depression, and mood

 - Declining performance with memory, learning, and school

-The enormous problems alcoholism and alcohol use disorder causes in the lives of millions of people in the US is staggering.
-Understanding whether or not you could endure some of these risks begins when you take the alcohol quiz.
+The enormous problems that alcoholism and alcohol use disorder cause for millions of people in the US is staggering.
+Understanding whether or not you could endure some of these risks begins by taking the “Am I an Alcoholic?” quiz.

-You’ll learn about the many signs that show when diagnosed with alcohol use disorder from a professional.
-Explore the different kinds of alcoholics recognized in addiction treatment approaches below.
+You’ll learn about the many signs that show alcohol use disorder according to real health measures.
+Then, explore the different kinds of alcoholism recognized in addiction treatment approaches below.

-Alcohol Use Disorder Categories: What are the Five Kinds of Alcoholism?
+Alcohol Use Disorder Categories: The 5 Kinds of Alcoholism

 Treatment specialists and addiction professionals group people’s experiences of alcoholism into groups to make treatment more personal and practical.
 After you answer the alcoholic survey, see how these different experiences might resonate with your relationship with drinking.